bytebase/bytebase.com/content/docs/tutorials/deploy-schema-migration.md

 ![bb-issue-custom-approval-waiting](/content/docs/tutorials/deploy-schema-migration/bb-issue-custom-approval-waiting.webp)

 ### Summary

 You have now learned how to use Bytebase to deploy schema migration in a basic way.
 Bytebase also provides other advanced features for your interests:

-- [GitOps](docs/vcs-integration/overview/) - Create issues by git repo merge;
+- [GitOps](/docs/vcs-integration/overview/) - Observe Git code push events and trigger schema migration;
-- [Batch changes](/docs/change-database/batch-change/) - Change tens to hundreds of databases in a single workflow;
+- [Batch changes](/docs/change-database/batch-change/) - Change multiple databases in a single workflow;
 - [Branching](/docs/branching/) - Collaborate on schema changes using Git-like branching;
-- [Changelist](/docs/changelist/) - Organize and apply changes sequentially, or export them for offline application.
+- [Changelist](/docs/changelist/) - Organize and apply changes sequentially, or export them for offline execution.

 Join our [Discord channel](https://discord.com/invite/huyw7gRsyA) to discuss.